Dream Within a Dream Tour

 The Dream Within a Dream Tour was the fourth concert tour by American entertainer Britney Spears.
 It was launched in support of her third studio album, Britney (2001).
 The tour was promoted by Concerts West, marking the first time Spears did not tour with Clear Channel Entertainment.
-On September 21, 2001, a North American tour was announced that kicked off exactly two months later after various dates were postponed.
+On September 21, 2001, a North American tour was announced that kicked off in November after various dates were postponed.
 In February 2002, Spears announced a second leg of the tour.
 It was directed and choreographed by Wade Robson, who explained the main theme of the show was Spears's coming of age and newfound independence.
 The stage was designed by Steve Cohen and Rob Brenner and was composed of a main stage and a B-stage, united by a runway.
 Inspired by Cleopatra's barge, a flying device was developed so Spears could travel over the audience to the B-stage.
 The setlist was mostly composed by songs from the supporting album, as Spears felt they were more reflective of her personality.
 Songs from her previous two studio albums were also included in remixed form by Robson.

 The show was divided into seven segments with the last one being the encore.
 Spears opened the show hanging from a gyrating wheel; it continued with Spears performing a medley of older hits, jumping in bungee cords from the flying device onto the stage and dancing in a jungle setting.
 Most of the performances were accompanied by extravagant special effects, including confetti, pyrotechnics, laser lights, and artificial fog and snow.
 In the encore, there was a water screen that pumped two tons of water into the stage; this was considered one of the signature performances of the tour.
 During the 2002 leg, some changes were made; several songs were remixed, and Spears premiered various unreleased songs which included "Mystic Man".
 The show received acclaim from critics, who praised the show for being innovative and entertaining, while some dismissed it for taking the attention away from the music.